What is ARPA Funding?

 Remaining ARPA Funds to Allocate

-The Town has $700,000 in remaining ARPA funding to allocate to additional infrastructure projects or premium pay.
+The Town has approximately $489,000 in remaining ARPA funding to allocate to additional stormwater infrastructure projects.

 To date, the Town has dedicated the following available surplus funds:

 - $346,085 to the Porter Ridge and Indian Trail Athletic Associations

 - $4,327,215 for fire trucks for the Baker’s, Hemby Bridge, and Stallings Fire Departments